The Road to Winter

 “Filled with excitement and suspense…” Historical Novel Society Editor’s Pick

-Go here to sign up for my occasional emails that include exclusive photos and news of my writing and life.
-They’re a more intimate space than the blog.
+Go here to sign up for occasional emails that always include exclusive photos and news of my writing and life.
+They’re a bit more intimate than the blog.
+If you would like to hear about new books and offers, you can follow my Amazon author page.

 Writer’s Tip Jar